AlexanderIbrahim1/pimc-sim/PLAN.md

 - [DONE:2024-08-26] get the project working with real TOML files instead of reading from a string
   - because I need to modify the settings for each type of simulation
+- [DONE:2024-08-27] I might want to make the paths to the PESs absolute, and read from the toml file
+  - so the simulations can work regardless of the directory they are created in
 - get the project compiling on the correct clusters
   - the ones that I have rgg priority on
 - make sure I have all the estimators that I want (simulations are expensive, don't want to miss important things)